 When he is not working, which happens to be one of his biggest hobbies anyways, he enjoys traveling and listening to jazz music.
 His travels are usually confined to areas of the world with lavish wineries and spacious vineyards, but that wont keep him from seeing the world as he wants to.

 When it comes to jazz music, Mike Asimos loves everything from the founders of the genre up to the contemporary artists that keep its long-standing tradition going.
 Outside of Louis Armstrong and Miles Davis, his favorite jazz musician is Esperanza Spalding, the popular American jazz bassist, cellist, and singer.

-Before anything else, Mike Asimos is a wine aficionado with a great pallet and intricate understanding of all the wine the world has to offer!
+Before anything else, Michael Asimos is a wine aficionado with a great pallet and intricate understanding of all the wine the world has to offer!

 How did you get started in this business?
 What inspired you to start this business?

 Ever since I was of the age to really understand and appreciate wine, I was interested in somehow working with it.

 For a while I thought I might try and be a sommelier, or even a Master Sommelier, but I had a broader idea in mind and eventually sought out the process into becoming an importer / exporter.